 This kind of data-based system rewards excellent performance, not someone’s assertiveness in requesting a pay raise at a yearly performance review or their knack for getting along well with the manager recommending them.

-Data allows you to eliminate bias from your compensation strategy by demonstrating any imbalance in your pay structure relative to factors like gender and race.
+Data also allows you to eliminate bias from your compensation strategy by demonstrating any imbalance in your pay structure relative to factors like gender and race.

-In recent times, plenty of companies have rightly turned their attention towards social justice — but it’s easy to talk the talk.
 Unfortunately, without a data-based approach to your comp strategy, you might end up reinforcing existing biases and inequalities through your compensation plan instead of correcting them.

 To avoid making this mistake, collect data on how your wage structure relates to the different demographics represented in your company.
-You need to know, for instance, how your Black employees on each team are paid compared to their White or Hispanic colleagues.
+You need to know, for instance, how your Black employees on each team are paid compared to their white or Hispanic colleagues.
 Likewise, you need to know how your female employees are compensated compared to your male ones.

 Embracing a transparent, data-based compensation strategy provides a motivational boost to your whole company.
 Your employees know exactly what they have to do to level-up and don’t have to worry that they’ll be overlooked because another candidate has a stronger pre-existing relationship with management, or that they’ll suffer a likeability penalty.

 It becomes all about performance — and that’s as it should be.

 Ready to get started?
 Check out ChartHop’s Total Compensation Quick Start Guide